azarboon/cheat-sheet-aws/README.md

 Systems Manager: centralized end-to-end operational hub for hybrid cloud (viewing & automation).
 You can create logical groups of resources, view their config changes, API activity, compliance status etc. With Systems Manager’s Run Command you can manage configs and run ad-hoc commands remotely

-CloudFormation: maintain the state of the overall architecture.
-StackSet allows you to create stacks in multiple accounts and in multiple regions
+CloudFormation: maintain the **state** of the overall architecture.
+StackSet allows you to create stacks in multiple accounts and  regions

 AWS Config: evaluates the configurations and compliance of your resources and to remedy non-compliant resources.
 You can configure it to stream configuration changes an SNS topic.
 It can maintain a **history of resource configuration changes**